 To write chips in PNG format, we use the

 rf.write.chip function.
 This function requires a file path and file name column as input.
 The file path points to the directory that will store the chips when they are written out.
 The file name column provides the file name to use for each chip.
 The file name column can also include a subdirectory structure if desired.

 In the cell below, we create the file_path_name column that concatenates the igbp label with the unique siteid value to create a subdirectory structure that organizes the chips by label.
 The cropland chips will be written out the "12" folder and the urban chips will be written out to the "13" folder within the main directory.

 rf = rf.withColumn('file_path_name', F.concat_ws('/', F.col('igbp'), F.col('siteid')))

-As specified below, the main folder containing the chips will be called "chips".
+As specified below, the main folder containing the chips will be called "chips_png".
 It will be created in the same directory where your notebook resides.

-A single GeoTIFF will be written out for each row of your DataFrame.
-If there are multiple tile columns in your RasterFrame, each GeoTIFF will be multi-band.
+A single PNG will be written out for each row of your DataFrame.
 Run the cell below to start writing chips.

 It takes 3-4 minutes to write out the 149 chips in this RasterFrame on a Dedicated Instance type.

 rf.write.chip('chips_png', filenameCol='file_path_name', png=True)

 Once the chips are written out, you can navigate through the chip directory in the left menu, right click on any of the files, and select Download to save the file to your local machine.